 NCAA Columbia, S.C., Regional

 NCAA Blacksburg, Va., Regional

-Kunigonis will enter his sixth season on the Hokies’ bench and the 12th as a coach at the collegiate level.
-He served the last three seasons as an assistant coach at Tech in charge of the team’s offense and manager of the outfielders.
-Before that, he spent two seasons as a volunteer assistant coach for Tech and has been on staff for both of the Hokies’ NCAA appearances the last four seasons.
+Kunigonis will enter his seventh season on the Hokies’ bench and the 13th as a coach at the collegiate level.
+He served the previous three seasons before his promotion as an assistant coach at Tech in charge of the team’s offense and manager of the outfielders.
+Before that, he spent two seasons as a volunteer assistant coach for Tech and was on the staff for both of the Hokies’ NCAA appearances since joining the ACC.

-In his current role, Kunigonis will continue working with the offense and outfielders, but will also take over as the recruiting coordinator.
+In his current role, Kunigonis works with the batters and outfielders, and is also the recruiting coordinator.

 In 2011, the offensive numbers included finishing nationally in the top 10 in six categories, fourth in doubles per game (2.4), triples per game (0.51) and overall triples (28) – which also set the school single season record.
 The Hokies were fifth in home runs per game (1.09) and slugging percentage (.485).
 They were also in the top 40 in overall doubles (14th, 132) and scoring (38th, 6.7 runs per game).

 Following the season, two Hokies were selected in the Major League Baseball Draft in Tim Smalling (15th round) and Rash (36th round).

 The 2012 season saw the Hokies finish in the top 50 in the country in five offensive categories, 26th in home runs per game (0.80), 29th in doubles per game (2.02), 31st in both overall home runs (44) and slugging (.434) and 50th in overall doubles (111).